Dobios/PermafrostTilter/README.md

 This repo contains the source code of the game with no project files.
 To compile it yourself, please create a gradle or idea project using the provided source.
 Otherwise, you can directly play the game by following the instructions below.

 # Playing the game
-If you're only interested in playing the game, Permafrost_tilter.zip contains an executable named `PermafrostTilter.jar`.
-Once unzipped, please excecute the `.jar` file from the same folder (in the same directory as the `res` folder).
+If you're only interested in playing the game, check out [this release](https://github.com/Dobios/PermafrostTilter/releases/tag/v1.0), or use the provided build found in the [build](https://github.com/Dobios/PermafrostTilter/tree/main/build) directory and run the `.jar` file.
-You must have a java version >= 1.8 to be able to run the game.

 # Guide
 A small guide has been written and was added under README.pdf.
 It contains a small description of the game mechanics and controls as well as the layouts of each level.